getodk/docs/docs/form-datasets.rst

 Looking up values in datasets
 ---------------------------------

-:ref:`XPath paths <xpath-paths>` can be used to reference values in internal or external datasets.
+:ref:`XPath paths <xpath-paths>` can be used to look up values in internal or external datasets.
 These paths will start with the ``instance(<instance name>)`` function to identify which dataset is being accessed.
 The next part of the path is generally ``/root/item`` because of the :ref:`XML structure used to represent datasets for selects <selects-from-xml>`.
 The only exception is when using custom XML files which may have arbitrary schemas if not used for selects.

 For internal datasets, the instance name is the ``list_name`` specified on the **choices** sheet.
 For example, to reference the population of the selected state given the form :ref:`above <selects-from-csv>`, the instance name to use is ``states``.
 The expression would be ``instance("states")/root/item[name = ${state}]/population``.
 To understand this expression better, read the section on :ref:`XPath paths <xpath-paths>` and especially the subsection about :ref:`XPath paths for filtering <xpath-predicates-for-filtering>`.
 You could also do things like count the number of states with a population above a certain threshold using an expression like ``count(instance("states")/root/item[population > ${pop_threshold}])``.